• Skip to primary navigation

 Museum Exhibit illustrations in Cook Museum

-When the Cook Museum of Natural Science contacted me to create museum exhibit illustrations, they already had a solid exhibit plan in place.
-They needed an artist to quickly jump in, work with their team, and create informative exhibit art.
+When the Cook Museum of Natural Science contacted SayoStudio to create museum exhibit illustrations, they already had a solid exhibition design in place.
 The museum was in the midst of re-inventing itself, expanding its footprint by 12x to an amazing 62,000 square feet.
-They needed an illustrator to create signage infographics to describe the science for their immersive exhibits.
+They needed an artist to quickly jump in, work with their team, and create scientific art for their graphics and scenic designs.

-The museum opened its doors in June 2019, and it highlights Alabama’s incredible ecology, including its forests, streams, and caves.
+The museum opened its doors in June 2019.
+Its immersive exhibitions highlight Alabama’s incredible ecology, including its forests, streams, and caves.

 One of the fun aspects of this project was learning about Alabama’s ecology.
 Did you know that Alabama’s biodiversity is the 5th highest of all 50 United States?
-Or about their incredible cave system?
+Or that the state sits on an incredible cave system?

-Cook museum also hosts a huge aquarium, space exhibits, and more.
-To help complete their grand plans, I worked with their exhibit team to create illustrations of complex natural processes unique to Alabama ecosystems.
-I drew skunks in tortoise tunnels, fly-catching pitcher plants, and different bees’ ways of regulating temperature.
-Read on to learn more…
+The Cook Museum also hosts a huge aquarium, space exhibits, and more.
+To help complete their grand plans, Nicolle worked with their exhibit team to create illustrations of complex natural processes unique to Alabama ecosystems.
+She drew skunks in tortoise tunnels, fly-catching pitcher plants, and bees’ ways of regulating temperature.

 pitcher plant botany illustration

-A pitcher plant illustrated for exhibit signage at Cook Museum of Natural Science by Nicolle R Fuller, SayoStudio.
+A pitcher plant illustrated for exhibition signage at Cook Museum of Natural Science by Nicolle R. Fuller, SayoStudio.

 Creating Exhibit Art, From Sketch to Final Illustration